 What 'sensitive plant' usually means, and where confusion comes from

 The confusion usually comes from two close relatives.
 Mimosa pigra (giant sensitive tree) also produces pink globular flower heads and has prickles, but it grows much taller and has a woodier, shrubby form with prickles specifically at the petiole and rachis junctions.
 Mimosa diplotricha var. diplotricha (giant sensitive plant) looks similar at first glance and shows up in many of the same disturbed habitats.
 Neither of those is what most people are looking for when they search for a sensitive plant to grow.
-A third source of confusion is Neptunia oleracea, sometimes called water mimosa or sensitive neptunia, which is an aquatic species that forms floating mats on water surfaces.
+A third source of confusion is blank" rel="noopener noreferrer">Neptunia oleracea, sometimes called water mimosa or sensitive neptunia, which is an aquatic species that forms floating mats on water surfaces.
 Its leaves are also touch-sensitive but it lives in a completely different microhabitat.
 Checking whether your plant is a small, ground-level herb with bipinnate leaves (10 to 26 pairs of leaflets per pinna, each leaflet 6 to 15 mm long) and a slightly prickly stem will confirm you have Mimosa pudica.

 Native range and the global climate where it actually grows